ga-dc/outcomes/roadmap/week07/readme.md

-# Week 7: Preparing for the Interview & Talking Money
+# Preparing for the Interview & Talking Money

 ## Learning Objectives: